Eliastik/snakeia/README.md

 * The "tropical" graphic skin uses as a base a [picture from here](https://commons.wikimedia.org/wiki/File:Gunther%27s_Racer_Coluber_gracilis_Snake_snake_by_Dr._Raju_Kasambe_(23).jpg) under Creative Commons Attribution-Share Alike 4.0 International license, [this picture](https://www.piqsels.com/fr/public-domain-photo-zbzjp) under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license and [this picture](https://commons.wikimedia.org/wiki/File:Red_brick_wall_texture.JPG) under Creative Commons Attribution-Share Alike 3.0 Unported license

 ## Changelog

+* Version 2.2 (10/18/2020):
+  - Addition of a bonus shop for the Levels game mode: this store allows you to buy bonuses among 6 available, in exchange for apples (which can be collected in the levels);
+  - The apples are no longer placed in the corridors (zone where only one row/col of the grid is empty) whatever their size;
+  - The game now detects when Snakes are placed near a wall or another Snake: in this case, the Snake is flipped the other way;
+  - The game now detects if the last AIs are blocked: in this case, if the AIs remain blocked, the game ends (unless one or more human players are still playing);
+  - AIs now better detect golden apples;
+  - Bug fixes and adjustments:
+    - Fixed an animation bug;
+    - The ZQSD/WASD keys are recognized again;
+    - Fixed a bug with random values ​​that did not give the same results depending on whether they came from a game that had been restarted or not;
+    - Fixed a bug with the counter before a new game in the online game mode;
+    - Fixed a crash in the online game mode when the client side predictions mode was enabled;
+    - Removed the message "An error has occurred" that appeared stealthily in the online game mode when a room was joined and which could block the game for the user;
+    - Fixed a possible bug when multi-threading was enabled in the settings and which could prevent a game from starting;
+    - Fixed other minor bugs;
+    - Addition of new unit tests related to the new features added;
+    - Small corrections of the English translation.

 * Version 2.1.1 (01/06/2020) :
   - Added an animation when a Snake loses (it bounces on the obstacle);